bryantaylor/graphiteone/wp-content/plugins/sassy-social-share/readme.txt

 == Description ==
 **Try it out live => <a href="https://tastewp.com/new/?pre-installed-plugin-slug=sassy-social-share">Click here</a>**

-Sassy Social Share enables your website users to share the content over Facebook, Twitter, Google, Linkedin, Whatsapp, Tumblr, Pinterest, Reddit, Parler, Gab, Gettr and over 100 more social sharing and bookmarking services.
+Sassy Social Share allows your website visitors to share your content over Facebook, Twitter, Google, Linkedin, Whatsapp, Tumblr, Pinterest, Reddit, Parler, Gab, Gettr and over 110 more social sharing and bookmarking services.

-This is the Simplest and Smoothest Social Sharing plugin with optimized and great looking vector icons.
+This is the Simplest and Slickest Social Share plugin with optimized and great looking vector icons.

 **Note:** Plugin will not work on local server.
 You should have an online website for the plugin to function properly.

-**This plugin does not save any cookie in the browser of the user visiting the website having this plugin installed**
+**This plugin does not save any cookies in the browser of the user visiting the website having this plugin installed**

 = Feature list =
 * EU-GDPR Compliant